Thinking of closing your credit cards? They can be HARD to give up. For many people, they’re a bit like a security blanket.

 Closing all my credit cards was not the end of the world

-I’m not one to monitor my credit score heavily, but I checked mine now for this article and it’s 818 as of this moment:
+I’m not one to monitor my credit score heavily or try to join the 800 credit club, but I checked mine for this article and it’s 824 as of this month:

 I do use a couple of credit cards again now though, without ever carrying a balance.
 But I didn’t have any credit cards open for years prior to that, and we paid off all our debt years ago.